OneGov/onegov-cloud/src/onegov.election_day/docs/format_vote_en.md

 ---|---
 `status`|`unknown`, `interim` or `final`.
 `type`|`proposal`, `counter-proposal` or `tie-breaker`.
-`group`|Where the result comes from.
-This can be the region and municipality (separated by a forward slash), the name of the city and name of the district (likewise separated by a forward slash) or a simple municipality name.
-This all depends on the respective canton.
 `entity_id`|The municipality number (BFS number).
 A value of `0` can be used for expats.
 `counted`|`true` if the municipality has been counted.
 `yeas`|The number of “yes” votes.